MicrosoftLearning/mslearn-postgresql/Instructions/Labs/11-explore-azure-ai-extension.md

 # Explore the Azure AI Extension

-As the lead developer of an AI-powered rental recommendation system for Margie's Travel, you are interested in gaining a better understanding of the generative AI functionality available through the `azure_ai` extension and how it can help you achieve your goal of building an AI-powered app.
-To accomplish this, you will conduct an in-depth exploration of the functionality it provides, installing the `azure_ai` extension in an Azure Database for PostgreSQL - Flexible Server database and exploring its capabilities for integrating Azure AI and ML services.
+As the lead developer for Margie's Travel, you have been tasked with building an AI-powered application to provide your customers with intelligent recommendations on rental properties.
+You want to learn more about the `azure_ai` extension for Azure Database for PostgreSQL and how it can help you integrate generative AI capabilities into your app.

+In this exercise, you explore the `azure_ai` extension and its functionality by installing it in an Azure Database for PostgreSQL flexible server database and examining its capabilities for integrating Azure AI and ML services.

 ## Before you start

-You will need an [Azure subscription](https://azure.microsoft.com/free) with administrative rights, and you must be approved for Azure OpenAI access in that subscription.
+You need an [Azure subscription](https://azure.microsoft.com/free) with administrative rights, and you must be approved for Azure OpenAI access in that subscription.
 If you need Azure OpenAI access, apply at the [Azure OpenAI limited access](https://learn.microsoft.com/legal/cognitive-services/openai/limited-access) page.

 ### Deploy resources into your Azure subscription

+This step will guide you through using Azure CLI commands from the Azure Cloud Shell to create a resource group and run a Bicep script to deploy the Azure services necessary for completing this exercise into your Azure subscription.

+> Note
+>
+> If you are doing multiple modules in this learning path, you can share the Azure environment between them.
+In that case, you only need to complete this resource deployment step once.

 1. Open a web browser and navigate to the [Azure portal](https://portal.azure.com/).